Being a freelancer is all about the freedom, so why not put that sense of freedom to the test?

 Being a freelancer is all about the freedom.
 There are no set office spaces, no set hours, and no set schedule.
 Once you’ve gotten a firm base of clients under your belt working from your current home, why not put that sense of freedom to the test?
 You’re already a freelancer, now it’s time to join the ranks of the digital nomads.
 If all you need is your laptop and some wifi, these freelance destinations could be the next place you call home.
 While there are plenty of great places to work, live, and travel, the list below includes just one from each continent, (excluding Antarctica where you might be able to build a standing snow desk and find some colleagues among the penguins).

-Grab your passport and start strategizing your next move to one of these top destinations for freelancers:
+Grab your passport and start strategizing your next move to one of these top destinations for freelancer designers:

 As a thriving tourist destination, Cape Town has bolstered its infrastructure to provide a suitable, wired workspace for freelancers.
 The city has several online job listings for freelance positions and other volunteer opportunities are plentiful to complement your online work.
 Located along the ocean, the city of Cape Town will act as a stunning backdrop for your creative endeavors and offer endless inspiration from its blend of cultures and eleven official languages.
 In addition, Cape Town was the World’s Design Capital in 2014 and its arts and culture scene continues to thrive.
 For those who love the outdoors, Cape Town is also an amazing destination for outdoor adventures with opportunities to climb its looming Table Mountain, Signal Hill, and Lion’s Head.
 After working hours, you’ll find plenty of people of different cultures to take on Cape Town’s nightlife scene and relax after your hard-working freelance days.